thegymnasium/seemingly-seamless/slides-intro.md

 issued over 20,000 credentials

+Notes:
+- over twenty thousand credentials

 ---

 ## Empowerment

 Notes:
-- our students share achievements on LinkedIn
-- they showcase skills learned through Gymnasium online
+- preaching to the choir but...
+- new skills often lead to empowerment

 ---